acbilson/chaos-content/plants/technology/build-your-own-ci-cd-pipeline.md

 +++
 author = "Alex Bilson"
 date = "2022-05-05 08:52:40"
-lastmod = "2022-05-13 11:00:51"
+lastmod = "2022-05-17 15:06:07"
+toc = true
-epistemic = "sprout"
+epistemic = "evergreen"
-title = "Build Your Own CI/CD Pipeline" tags = ["deployment","ansible","redis","ci/cd","systemd","git"]
+title = "Build Your Own CI/CD Pipeline" tags = ["deployment","ansible","redis","ci/cd","systemd","git","podman"]
 +++
+## The Journey Ends

+My journey towards a self-hosted devops pipeline began a few years ago with steps to {{< backref src="/plants/technology/architect-a-personal-devops-pipeline" >}}.
+The system grew into the Podman era when I wrote how to {{< backref src="/plants/technology/host-your-services-with-podman" >}}.

-Inspired by Christian Ştefănescu's brilliant design for a [Tiny CI System](https://www.0chris.com/tiny-ci-system.html) and motivated by the need to redeploy my entire web stack to a cloud server while we move, I've crafted my own minimal deployment system.
+Inspired by Christian Ştefănescu's brilliant design for a [Tiny CI System](https://www.0chris.com/tiny-ci-system.html) and motivated by the need to redeploy my entire web stack to a cloud server while we move, I've crafted my own minimal deployment system that may be the last step in my devops saga for a while.

 ## Step 1: SSH Access